 There are also substantial changes in the way churches relate.
 There was a time when ecumenical relations were initiated and maintained primarily with those who shared the same faith, viewpoints, confessions, and theological heritage.
 For the Christian Reformed Church, that meant that our church-to-church relations were initiated and developed with churches that were, in significant respects, most like the CRC.
 Historically, ecumenical contacts of the CRC were exclusively with denominations in the Reformed tradition who shared the viewpoint that ecumenical partners assume responsibility for keeping each other confessionally Reformed.
 Not only did synods consult each other on important theological issues, but the one partner could hold the other partner accountable for deviations or practices that were considered to be objectionable.

 These changes in ecumenical relationships prompted Synod 2006 to revise its Ecumenical Charter.
-The CRC is less insistent than it once was that our ecumenical partners understand issues in the same way as these same issues are understood in the CRC.
-This change in attitude allowed the CRC to expand its ecumenical involvement beyond the Reformed Ecumenical Council (REC) and become a member of the World Alliance of Reformed Churches (WARC) [soon to be the World Communion of Reformed Churches (WCRC)], the National Association of Evangelicals (NAE), and the Evangelical Fellowship of Canada (EFC), and develop a relationship with the Canadian Council of Churches (CCC).
-At the same time, some bilateral (church-to-church) relationships remain a challenge for the CRC because the earlier approach to ecumenical relationships has not yet been fully supplanted by the present perspective.
+The Charter was revised again in 2010.
+The CRC is less insistent than it once was that our ecumenical partners understand issues in the same way as those issues are understood in the CRC.
+This change in attitude allowed the CRC to expand its ecumenical involvement beyond the Reformed Ecumenical Council (REC) and become a member of the World Alliance of Reformed Churches (WARC) now merged as the World Communion of Reformed Churches (WCRC).
+The CRC also now participates in the National Association of Evangelicals (NAE), the Evangelical Fellowship of Canada (EFC), the World Reformed Fellowship (WRF), the Global Christian Forum (GCF), Christian Churches Together in the U.S.A.
+(CCT-USA), and the Canadian Council of Churches (CCC).
+At the same time, some bilateral (church-to-church) relationships have remained a challenge for the CRC because the earlier approach to ecumenical relationships has not yet been fully supplanted by the present perspective.

 The reality is that the CRC is in a period of transition, and transitions can cause one to live with certain contradictions.
 As such contradictions become visible, it is important to address and correct them.
-If it is possible for the CRC to accept the theological diversity present in the NAE and WARC, then why not with a greater number of bilateral (church-to-church) relationships even if there are substantial differing perspectives on ethical and theological issues?
-The CRC does not need to endorse every position taken by an ecumenical partner.
+This 2019 revision of the Ecumenical Charter seeks to do just that.
+If it is possible for the CRC to accept the theological diversity present in the NAE, WCRC, WRF, GCF, and CCC, then why not with a greater number of bilateral (church-to-church) relationships even if there are substantial differing perspectives on ethical and theological issues?
+The CRC does not endorse every position taken by ecumenical partners; nor do we need to (cf. Church Order Art.
+50-c).
 Rather, the present understanding in ecumenical circles is that churches learn from each other and discuss differing perspectives.
-Ecumenical relationship can be built on common interests and commitments to the ministry of the gospel and the mission to which that gospel calls the whole church.
+Ecumenical relationship can be built on common interests and commitments to the ministry of the gospel and the mission to which that gospel calls the whole Christian church.
 When the CRC believes that a particular denomination is part of the universal church of Christ, then the CRC can be in an ecumenical relationship with that church and consider such a church an ecumenical partner, especially in areas where we share values and a common mission.
 The Ecumenical Charter of the CRC that follows this introduction reflects the CRC’s desire for such ecumenical relationships.

-Four configurations of ecumenical relationships are identified in the Ecumenical Charter.
-First, there are churches with which the CRC has a particular affinity, which are called churches in ecclesiastical fellowship.
-Second, there are churches with which the CRC is in a stage of exploration for a closer relationship, or with which there is a memorandum of understanding, which are called churches in dialogue.
-Note: Churches in dialogue may or may not become churches in ecclesiastical fellowship, since each relationship within this designation is governed by particular circumstances.
-Third, some relationships are more distant and episodic and, therefore, are important to the extent that the CRC considers such churches to be part of the global Christian family.
-This third classification is called churches in other ecumenical relationships.
-These first three classifications are at times referred to as bilateral ecclesiastical relationships.
-And, fourth, there is a classification for participation in ecumenical organizations.
+Three configurations of ecumenical relationships are identified in the Ecumenical Charter.
+First, there are churches with which the CRC has a particular affinity, which are called churches in communion.
+Second, there are churches with which the CRC is in a stage of exploration for a closer relationship, or with which there is a memorandum of understanding or some other form of partnership, which are called churches in cooperation.
+(Note: Churches the CRC is in cooperation with may or may not become churches in communion, since each relationship within this designation is governed by particular circumstances.)
+It is significant to point out that some of these relationships are more distant and episodic, yet remain important to the extent that the CRC considers such churches to be part of the global Christian family.
+These first two classifications are at times referred to as bilateral ecclesiastical relationships.
+Finally, there is a classification for participation in ecumenical organizations.
 This last classification is at times referred to as multilateral relationships.
 The Ecumenical Charter provides room for all these types of relationships and for some variation within each classification of relationships.

 The CRC does not relinquish any of its principles or convictions by engaging in a variety of ecumenical relationships.
 Rather, by broadening its ecumenical engagement, there is increased opportunity to be involved in the discussion with Christians who together seek to be faithful to the mission of God in the world.